Pennsylvania became the second state to ratify the U.S. Constitution.

 Albert Gallatin, a Jeffersonian Republican, presented his credentials as senator-elect and was seated.
-On that same day, the Senate received a petition alleging that the Swiss-born Gallatin had not been a citizen of the United States for the required nine years, triggering the Senate's first contested election inquiry.
-On February 28, 1794, a Federalist majority in the Senate declared his election void.
+On that same day, the Senate received a petition alleging that the Swiss-born Gallatin had not been a citizen of the United States for the required 9 years, triggering the Senate's first contested election inquiry.
+On Feb.
+28, 1794, a Federalist majority in the Senate declared his election void.

 For the first time the Senate voted to open its doors to the public.
 The catalyst for this change was the inquiry into the election qualifications of Albert Gallatin.
 Nine days after agreeing to this novel experiment, the Senate authorized the construction of a public gallery and the doors of the Senate opened for good on December 9, 1795.